 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 Classification is also important in describing these diseases.
 Use the menu to see other pages.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a person’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a person’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancers.

 One tool that doctors use to describe the stage is the TNM system.
 Doctors use the results from diagnostic tests and scans to answer these questions: